When we see polarized light from our Sun and stars alike, we know that magnetism…

 The Aether as a Standing Wave

 An aether of zero-point particles will have the overall behavior of a very high frequency standing wave.
-The reason for this is that the photons and neutrinos making up the aether will constantly bump into each other.
-Having similar momentum, they will bounce back and forth.
+This is because the photons and neutrinos that make up the aether will constantly bump into each other.
+Since these particles have similar momentum, they will bounce back and forth.

 Unlike high energy photons and neutrinos, zero-point particles interact strongly with each other.
-With the photons being larger and rarer than the neutrinos, we get photons evenly spaced out with neutrinos filling the space between them.
-The overall pattern becomes that of a vibrating grid, with photons locked into position.
+Undisturbed, they will form a grid with photons evenly spaced out.
+The smaller and more numerous neutrinos fill the gaps between them.
+The overall pattern is that of a vibrating grid, with photons locked into position.

 Constantly moving at the speed of light, everything vibrates furiously.